Prior to Entry of In-patient Treatment

 Stage 2: Psychotherapy & Counselling

-Our Clinical Team is incorporated with highly trained and educated counsellors who have a passion for supporting individuals facing the struggles of Addiction.
+Our Clinical Team is composed of highly trained and educated counsellors who have a passion for supporting individuals facing the struggles of Addiction.
 Each individual that starts their Addiction Recovery journey will be administered one of our counsellors to support them through their goals.

 Our clinical team of counsellors are trained in an array of therapeutic and trauma-informed practices.
 Our counsellors encompass many educational backgrounds from bachelor degrees (Addiction, Social Work, Psychology, Sociology, Forensic, Criminology, Gender Studies, Health Psychology, Behavioural Sciences, and Nursing), master degrees, and certification of Canadian Addictions counsellors.
 For some, they are in recovery and understand the tribulations that come with struggling with addiction.
 For some, they have lived experienced from family and friends, and seek to support others.
 For some, they understand the intersections between Mental Health and Addictions.
 But each counsellor brings lived experience of grief, loss, abuse, trauma, codependency, anger, communication, and self-esteem – which helps them build a rapport, build trust, build understanding and promote empathy.